abhijeetskadam/react-native-shared-elements-gallery/README.md

 # react-native-shared-elements-gallery

-Shared elements in pure javascript
+Shared elements like transitions in pure javascript.
+It is not exactly native shared elements but looks like.

 ## Inspiration